UnderwaterOwlbear/underwaterowlbear.github.io/Pages/rules.md

 ## Basic Rules
 If coming from other old-school games, these are the assumptions used for a few important rules:
+- No ability scores.
 - HD are d6 for all character classes and all monsters.
 - To-hit bonus equal to HD for fighters and monsters.
 - Ascending AC with unarmored AC = 10.
-- Roll-over saving throws.
+- Roll-over saving throws, single save.
 - Weapon damage is d6 unless otherwise noted.

 When a character has advantage on a roll, roll two dice instead of one and take the better result.
 When a character has disadvantage on a roll, roll two dice instead of one and take the worse result.

 ## Experience \& Advancement
 Pick a class.
-Start at 1st level with 0 experience points (XP), d6 HP, and 3d6x10 coins.
+Start at 1st level with 0 experience points (XP), d6 HP, and 3d6x10 silver pieces (sp).
 Gain 1 XP for every coin spent on carousing, partying, donating, gambling, or other pursuits without material reward.
 Slaying monsters may award XP as well, but this is significantly more dangerous and less rewarding than stealing treasure.

 When a character gains a level, roll all of their hit dice (HD).
 They are d6.
 If the sum of dice rolled is greater than their current maximum HP, the sum becomes their new maximum HP.
 If it is equal to or less than their current HP, gain +1 HP instead.
 HD for player characters and monsters are always d6.